benzkji/djangocms-no-versioning/README.md

 ### Getting started

-WARNING: No testsuite yet!

 - there is test app, available with `./manage.py runserver`.
-- to run tests: ./manage.py test
+- to run tests: `./manage.py test`
-- to run tests with django 1.8 / 1.9 / 1.10 / 1.11: `tox`
+- to run tests with many django and cms version combinations: `tox`

 ### Contributions